WoWAnalyzer/WoWAnalyzer/docs/Naming-scheme.md

 # Folders

 If you put an `index.js` in a folder that is a Class or Component, use the applicable naming scheme (basically, the folder name should be PascalCased).
-In any other case the folder should be lowercased or camelCased.
-Single word folder names are preferred, and generally lower-casing is preferred (e.g. deathknight, demonhunter).
+In any other case the folder should be lowercased.
+Single word folder names are preferred.

-> At the time of writing this not all folders follow this naming scheme yet.
-We're slowly renaming them but it's slowed down because it causes issues for developers running Windows.